Department News & Info

 CSIS is looking into a Master's Degree, help us by taking a survey to provide your input.

-- The B.S. in Computer Science Composite and B.S. in Information Systems Composite programs are now ABET accredited!
-Click the logo below to learn more about ABET.
+The B.S. in Computer Science Composite and B.S. in Information Systems Composite programs are now ABET accredited!
+Learn more about ABET.

 CSIS Mission Statement

 The Department of Computer Science and Information Systems (CSIS) supports the mission of the University and the College of Science and Engineering by providing a high quality graduate and undergraduate education to students through certificate, associate, baccalaureate, and master degree programs.